 - Select the specific area you want to take offline and press download

 The quick settings and notifications introduced by Android were innovative and revolutionary.
-They quickly became the feature most consumers associated android with.
-The ease of access that came along with this interface was like no other in the market.
+They quickly became the feature most consumers associated Android with.
+The ease of access with this interface was like no other in the market.

-Over the years, the quick settings UI has seen quite the drastic changes.
-The overhauled quick settings in Lollipop were a much needed to change to the interface.
+Over the years, the quick settings UI has seen quite drastic changes.
+The overhauled quick settings in Lollipop were much-needed changes to the interface.
 It did away with the blocky clutter and made the UI much smoother.
-This, along with bringing all the important toggles in the spotlight made the quick settings UI shine.
+Bringing all the essential toggles into the spotlight made the quick settings UI shine.
 However, its rigidity left something to be desired.
 This is fixed in the latest Android update.
-So, if your device is running Android 6.0 Marshmallow, a hidden menu can give you the access to play around with the quick settings and the status bar.
+So, if your device is running Android 6.0 Marshmallow, a hidden menu can give you access to play around with the quick settings and the status bar.

 - Open quick settings by swiping down on the notifications twice or use a two-finger swipe

-- Let go after 5 seconds and you would receive a pop-up “Congrats!
+- Let go after 5 seconds, and you will receive a pop-up “Congrats!
 System UI Tuner has been added to Settings.”

 - Head to the settings and scroll down to the system settings head and open the System UI Tuner

-Now, you have the chance to play around with the quick settings tiles, the status bar and even add a percentage to the battery icon on the status bar!
+Now, you can play around with the quick settings tiles and the status bar and even add a percentage to the battery icon on the status bar!

-Talking about things that got changed in Android 6.0 Marshmallow, the text selection system got a cool new re-design.
+Talking about things that changed in Android 6.0 Marshmallow, the text selection system got a fantastic new re-design.

-The new text selection menu, instead of creating a menu at the top of the screen now just appears as a floating toolbar over the highlighted.
+Instead of creating a menu at the top of the screen, the new text selection menu appears as a floating toolbar over the highlighted.
 The confusing button layout has been replaced by clear-cut text.

-Other than cut/copy/paste, the new toolbar has been upgraded with some swanky new features.
-Pressing the menu button on the toolbar will present you some unique options.
+Besides, cut/copy/pasting, the new toolbar has been upgraded with some swanky new features.
+Pressing the menu button on the toolbar will present you with some unique options.
 The share button opens the standard Android share dialog box and lets you move that text across Android apps.
-You can even translate text via the toolbar if you have Google Translate installed.
-Not only that, android applications can put in their own options in the toolbar like the Google Docs app giving you the option to ‘insert link’.
+You can even translate text via the toolbar with Google Translate installed.
+Also, android applications can put their options in the taskbar, like the Google Docs app allowing you to ‘insert a link.’

-Google’s snappy intelligent personal assistant is probably one of my most used features on my android phone.
+Google’s snappy, intelligent personal assistant is probably one of the most used features on my Android phone.
 It keeps track of literally everything.
-Scores of your favorite sports teams, a schedule for your upcoming flights, relevant news stories, location-based restaurant suggestions.
+Scores of your favorite sports teams, a schedule for your upcoming flights, relevant news stories, and location-based restaurant suggestions.
 The list is endless.
-And the best part is this integration is seamless, even if you’re using more than one device.
-The one feature I enjoy using the most is the voice-activated search.
-All you need to do is utter “OK Google” at any time while using your device, and Google Now will pop up.
-From here, you can set alarms, appointments, call anyone on your phone book or just do a regular Google search.
+And the best part is this integration is seamless, even if you’re using multiple devices.
+The one feature I enjoy using the most is voice-activated search.
+All you need to do is utter “OK Google” while using your device, and Google Now will pop up.
+From here, you can set alarms, and appointments, call anyone on your phone book, or do a regular Google search.
 Here’s how to activate voice recognition:

 - Go to the ‘Google‘ app in your app drawer

-- Tap the button on the top left corner or simply swipe left
+- Tap the button on the top left corner or swipe left

 - Go to voice and open “Ok Google” detection